 Gratitude activities for preschoolers, kindergarteners, and kids of all ages (even the young at heart)!
 Try any of the fun activities below to nurture an attitude of gratitude in your home or classroom.
 You will find lots of fun gratitude crafts for kids (and adults) in the next section.

 - Download and print the “I Am Grateful for” gratitude journal free printable worksheet.
-Next, draw or write down everything that you have to be grateful for in the fun little boxes.
+Next, draw or write down what you feel most grateful for in the fun little boxes.

-- Learn how to start a gratitude journal with “5 Simple Steps to Help Your Child Start a Gratitude Journal.”
+- Start a gratitude journal with “5 Simple Steps to Help Your Child Start a Gratitude Journal.”
 (By Growing Book by Book for Lasso the Moon.)

 - Use printable gratitude journal prompts to help children learn to notice the blessings in their lives through the practice of gratitude journaling.

-- Make one of the gratitude journals described in “Thankful Crafts” listed below, or download and print free printable gratitude journal pages for kids HERE or HERE.
+- Make one of the gratitude journals described in “Thankful Crafts” below, or download and print free printable pages for kids HERE or HERE.

 and dry-erase pockets